 From the Library portion of the Student Handbook

 Students, faculty, staff, alums, and attorneys have access to our rich and varied collection of print and electronic resources, both legal and non-legal.
-All of the library’s resources are accessible in the law library's online catalog, and many of the resources available in the Mercer University main library are available in the catalog as well.
+All of the library’s resources are accessible in the law library's online catalog, Lawcat and many of the resources available in the University Library are available in the catalog as well.

 Billie Jo Kaufman

-Director of the Law Library and Visiting Professor of Law
+Director of the Law Library and Professor of Law